AbiralAdhikari/firstpro/README.md

 # This is my new project
-I am in teach ai
+I am in teach Ai
+This is first month